Collection Development Principles and Procedures

 - Purchase or accept through donation workbooks, study guides, laboratory manuals or question and answer books that accompany texts or are meant to improve one’s proficiency in a particular topic.
 Comprehensive test preparation guides are only included in the Collection for those examinations that directly affect program admission (e.g. GMAT, LSAT) and professional accreditation (e.g. NCLEX).

 - Purchase instructional or training/lab software.
 Professors are directed to their Faculty/School and its supporting labs.
-While the Library does purchase audiovisuals that are stored in Media Services, these resources are informational in nature.
-They are subject to “viewing only” licenses or public performance rights.
+Media purchases are restricted to videos (DVDs, streaming) that are informational rather than interactive.

 - Purchase individual memberships for faculty professional development or research.
 While every effort is made to acquire relevant database and electronic or print periodical subscriptions, some organizations are simply not set up to deal with large non-profit entities supporting large populations such as schools and libraries; academic institutional subscriptions are not available.

 The Library as a shared service facility is unique in that subject collections are expansive and extensive in order to accommodate the academic range spanning from the College environment to the Post-graduate level.
-Reference librarians with subject expertise are responsible for selecting materials (books, media, periodical titles, web sites) according to their assigned programs.
+Subject librarians are responsible for selecting materials (books, media, periodical titles, web sites) according to their assigned programs.
 Amongst their criteria for recommending a purchase are:

 - development of the existing collection